Àlex Ollé: Opera

 He directed Pelleas et Melisande, by Claude Debussy, at the Semperoper Dresden in 2015, and later Il Trovatore, by Giuseppe Verdi, a staging inspired by World War I, co-produced by De Nederlandse Opera in Amsterdam and the Opéra National de Paris.
 In February 2016, this production was rebroadcast live to 180 European cinemas during its representations in Opéra de la Bastille in Paris.
 In September he opened the season at The Royal Opera House in London with Vincenzo Bellini‘s Norma, a show that was broadcast live in more than100 European cinemas.
 In October he has premiered La Bohème by Giacomo Puccini in the Teatro Regio Torino, to celebrate the 120th anniversary of its release, a co-production with the Teatro dell'Opera di Roma.

 During 2017 he premiered the Christoph Willibald Gluck's Alceste at Opéra Lyon, and the Jeanne d'Arc au Bûcher Arthur Honegger and La damoiselle élue Claude Debussy diptych, co-produced between Oper Frankfurt and Teatro Real de Madrid.

 In 2018, he adds to his constant review of the Faust's myth, the Mefistofele by Arrigo Boito, co-produced by the Opéra de Lyon and the Staatsoper Stuttgart.

 In 2019, he premiered the newly created contemporary opera Frankenstein at the theater of La Monnaie de Munt, Brussels, with music by Marc Gray and libretto by Júlia Canosa, based on an original idea of Àlex Ollé inspired by the Mary Shelley's novel.
 In July, he premieres Turandot one of Giacomo Puccini's great operas, at the Tokyo Bunka Kaikan theater within the programming of the Cultural Olympiad Tokyo 2020, that tours in Japan to three other opera theaters.
 In October 2019, he premieres the opera Manon Lescaut of Giacomo Puccini at the Frankfurt Opera.

 In 2020, due to the COVID-19 pandemic, all planned productions were postponed to the following seasons.

 In March 2021, he premiered Ariane et Barbe Bleue by Paul Dukas, a coproduction from Opera de Lyon and Teatro Real in Madrid.
 Later in July he premiered Bizet’s Carmen at the New National Theatre in Tokyo, and in September Idoménéé by André Campra, a coproduction from Ópera de Lille and the Staatsoper Unter den Linden in Berlin.

 In 2022 he premiered The Nose by Dmitri Shostakovich, a coproduction between The Royal Danish Opera in Copenhagen and the Théâtre Royal de la Monnaie in Brussels.

+In March 2023, he premiered Rusalka by Antonin Dvorák at Bergen National Opera.
+In October he premiered L'amore dei tre re by Italo Montemezzi, at the Teatro alla Scala in Milan.